richie0866/Rostruct/docs/featured/community.md

 ### [MidiPlayer](https://github.com/richie0866/MidiPlayer) by 0866

-A midi file autoplayer for Roblox piano games.
-Notable features include:
+A midi file auto-player for Roblox piano games.

+!!! summary "Notable features"

 	* Pairs `Rostruct.DownloadLatestRelease` with `Rostruct.Deploy`
 	* UI stored in a model file
 	* A single LocalScript initializes the code
 	* Uses common utility modules

 See the [Github repository](https://github.com/richie0866/MidiPlayer) for more information.